AlecFessler/AdaptivePatchingViT/README.md

 To illustrate the difference between our Dynamic Patch Selection approach and the standard ViT patching, we've prepared a visual comparison using a sample image from the CIFAR-10 dataset.

 - Left: The original input image of a bird from CIFAR-10.
 - Middle: Patches selected by a standard ViT using a fixed grid.
- - Right: Patches dynamically selected by the DpsViT, focusing on informative regions, sorted by their original positions.
+- Right: Patches dynamically selected by the DpsViT, focusing on informative regions, sorted by their original positions just for sake of visualization.

 ![Original Image](assets/visual_comparison_original.png)
 ![Standard ViT Patches](assets/visual_comparison_standard.png)